 - No growth spurts at expected times in childhood

-- Short stature, with an adult height of about 8 inches (20 centimeters) less than might be expected for a female member of her family
+- Adult height significantly less than might be expected for a female member of the family

 - Sexual development that "stalls" during teenage years